signalfx/signalfx-agent/docs/smart-agent-next-steps.md

 ```

 #### RPM Package
-We provide a RHEL/RPM package repository that you can make use of with the
+We provide a RHEL/RPM package repository that you can use with the
 following commands:

 ```sh